code-rhapsodie/ezdataflow-bundle/README.md

    1. Edit this dataflow schedule
    1. Enable/Disable this dataflow schedule
    1. Delete this dataflow schedule

+> Note: You can define many schedule for one dataflow.

 ## Add a new schedule